Establishing significance of gravitational-wave signals from a single observatory in the PyCBC offline search: Going beyond the edge of the noise distribution

 The most problematic situation for this procedure would be where a set of detector artefacts trigger many times in a specific template, but not in nearby templates, for example this can be the case for scattered-light artefacts \citep{LIGO:2020zwl,Accadia:2010zzb}.

 The template fit in Figure~\ref{fig:trig_fits_template} shows an example of this, with a slow exponential decay in this template.
-However when it is smoothed by surrounding templates, the expected exponential decay is much steeper, and the calculated rate of events at this reweighted \ac{SNR} would be much lower than it should be.
-Given Gaussian noise, we would expect the decay in each template to follow an exponential decay distribution as a function of reweighted \ac{SNR} with decay constant of around 6\footnote{As the signal consistency tests we perform are one-sided, and only penalise rather than boost the \ac{SNR} in reweighted \ac{SNR} calculations, the exponential decay constant ends up being just below 6.}.
+However when it is smoothed by surrounding templates, the expected exponential decay is much steeper, and the calculated rate of \inserted{triggers} at this reweighted \ac{SNR} would be much lower than it should be.
+Given Gaussian noise, we would expect the decay in each template to follow an exponential decay distribution as a function of reweighted \ac{SNR} with decay constant of around 6\footnote{As the signal consistency tests we perform are one-sided, and only penalise rather than boost the \ac{SNR} in reweighted \ac{SNR} calculations, the exponential decay constant ends up being just below 6.}\inserted{, as seen in Figure~\ref{fig:fit_coeff_med}}.

 In order to remove the effect of over-smoothing where it results in overly optimistic rate estimates, we make our final cut on triggers in templates with an exponential decay constant $\alpha$ below 2.5 before the smoothing is applied.
-This has the effect of removing a relatively small fraction of the bank in most cases, Table~\ref{tab:n_removed_alphacut} shows the number of removed templates for each search.
+This has the effect of removing a relatively small fraction of the bank in most cases \inserted{, as seen in Figure~\ref{fig:fit_coeff_med} and Table~\ref{tab:n_removed_alphacut}.} Table~\ref{tab:n_removed_alphacut} shows the number of removed templates for each search\inserted{, with summary values over different chunks of analysis.
+The observing runs are split into shorter sections, which we call chunks, for analysis during an offline search, and these chunks are analysed independently of one another to allow for changes in detector sensitivity and data quality throughout the observing run.}

 This cut means that the example trigger shown in Figure~\ref{fig:trig_fits_template} from a template with $\alpha=0.81$ would not be used further in the analysis.